-5. The method of claim 1 wherein the silica is added so that there is a layer of from about 1 to about 1.5 cm 50 of silica on the surface of the water and hydrocarbons.
+5. The method of claim 1 wherein the silica is added so that there is a layer of from about 1 to about 1.5 cm carbons and fumed silica mixture is agitated by the wave action of the water.